ansh-novarroh/Verba/README.md

 ## HuggingFace

-If you want to use the HuggingFace Features, make sure to install the correct Verba package.
+If you want to use the HuggingFace Features, make sure to install the correct Vijil RAG Agent package.
 It will install required packages to use the local embedding models.
-Please note that on startup, Verba will automatically download and install embedding models when used.
+Please note that on startup, Vijil RAG Agent will automatically download and install embedding models when used.

 ```bash
 pip install goldenverba[huggingface]